Wotty/argocd-examples/readme.md

 # 1. Is Kind kind to me?

 Err... yep.
-So far no even minor hitch.
+So far not even minor hitch.
 I start the service, then use `kubectl` as normal.
 Kind is a wrapper that allows one to run local K8s and use normal `kubectl` commands.